Single implants cost from £2,800 (inclusive)

 Pro: Fixed, stable, and natural-looking.

 Con: Requires filing down healthy teeth.
+Not as long-lasting.

-Pro: Affordable, non-invasive, and easy to repair.
+Pro: Affordable, no surgery, and easy to repair.

 Pro: Minimally invasive, little effect on nearby teeth.